simpleviewinc/mongolayer/README.md

 ### Required Hooks

 Here is an example of a required hook which will convert a id string to a mongolayer objectid.
-This hook will run always because it is required and any query that invokes the `beforeFilter` hook.
+Any query which executes the beforeFilter hooks will execute this hook because it has `required : true` in it's definition.

 ```js
 model.addHook({